 Buying White Ragworm

 White ragworm is very hard to get hold of for most anglers.
 Most fishing tackle shops will have only have white ragworm for sale on a very occasional basis, with some never stocking it at all.
-One answer to gaining white ragworm is to look to online bait retailers, but even these only have white ragworm in stock on an intermittent basis as it is very difficult to keep reliable supply line of this bait open.
-When white ragworm is available to purchase it is often much more expansive than the more commonly used ragworm species, with prices often more than double those of more common worm baits.
+One answer to gaining white ragworm is to look to online bait retailers, but even these only have white ragworm in stock on an intermittent basis as it is very difficult to keep reliable supply line of this bait going.
+When white ragworm is available to purchase it is often much more expensive than more common ragworm species, with prices often more than double those of ragworm or blow lugworm.

 Digging White Ragworm

 Unfortunately digging white ragworm is not easy either, as locating a white ragworm bed is extremely difficult.
-While white ragworm burrow under the sand in a similar manner to king ragworm, but as previously stated they can move around under the sediment and do not live in a burrow as such.
-This means that there is no tell-tale signs giving away the location of white ragworm and the fact that white ragworm often live well into the intertidal zone make them even harder to gather.
+White ragworm burrow under the sand in a similar manner to king ragworm, but as previously stated they can move around under the sediment and do not live in a burrow as such.
+This means that there is no tell-tale signs giving away the location of white ragworm and the fact that white ragworm often live very close to the low tide mark makes them even harder to find.
 When areas holding white ragworm are located many anglers keep this information to themselves for obvious reasons, and even professional bait diggers can have difficulty in finding white ragworm.

 Venturing to the low tide mark on the biggest of spring tides can offer the best chances of finding this species, especially in areas with dense sand and clay seabeds.
-Areas around rocks and shellfish beds also seem to be more likely to hold white rag.
+Areas around rocks and shellfish beds also seem to be more likely to hold white ragworms.
 As with digging other species a garden fork can be a better choice than a spade as this reduces the chances of cutting worms in half.
-Fortunately this species does not tend to burrow deeply, often being found within the first 15cm (6 inches) sand.

 For these reasons the vast majority of anglers gathering white ragworm simply come across this species as a welcome bonus when digging ragworm and blow lugworm.
 If white ragworm are found on a bait digging session they should be stored separately from all other species of ragworm.
 Broken or damaged white ragworm should be kept separately as they can easily spoil whole, undamaged worms.